joeldemontigny/project-sports-analytics-NHL-3.0/README.md

 Challenges: Imbalanced Data

-Future Enhancements: Use the model for player stats and additional KPIs not used for the purpose of this project.
+Future Iteration(s): Use the model for player stats and additional KPIs not used for the purpose of this project.

 Tech and libraries used:
 -	Pandas